WHO praises Oman’s developed health system

 PHOTO

-MUSCAT: Dr John Jabbour, Representative of the World Health Organization (WHO) in the Sultanate of Oman, praised the developed health system and the relentless efforts aimed to strengthen primary health care.
+MUSCAT: Dr John Jabbour, Representative of the World Health Organization (WHO) in the Sultanate of Oman, praised the developed health system and the relentless efforts aimed at strengthening primary health care.

 In an interview with Oman Arabic, the WHO representative said that the Sultanate of Oman is among the leading countries in implementing fruitful initiatives, and that the health system is set to see further development and achievements, which will be reflected in the level of joint cooperation to improve its future directions, in addition to focusing on developing strategic plans related to epidemic and pandemic preparedness and digital transformation.